 NLB Group Mandatory Reserves Coverage

-On June 30, 2020, MIGA issued guarantees for up to US$21.8 million to Nova Ljubljanska banka d.d., Ljubljana (NLB) of Slovenia for a period of up to 7 years covering equity investments (including retained earnings) into its subsidiary NLB Banka AD Podgorica (NLB Podgorica) in Montenegro against the risk of expropriation of NLB Podgorica’s mandatory reserves held by the central bank in Montenegro.
+On June 30, 2020, MIGA issued guarantees for up to EUR 21.8 million to Nova Ljubljanska banka d.d., Ljubljana (NLB) of Slovenia for a period of up to 7 years covering equity investments (including retained earnings) into its subsidiary NLB Banka AD Podgorica (NLB Podgorica) in Montenegro against the risk of expropriation of NLB Podgorica’s mandatory reserves held by the central bank in Montenegro.

 NLB is the largest banking and financial services group in Slovenia with operations across southeastern Europe.
 Its banking subsidiaries outside of Slovenia are required to maintain mandatory reserves at the central banks in their respective jurisdictions, based on volume of customer deposits that the subsidiaries have.
 Mandatory reserves contribute to NLB’s overall risk-weighted assets (RWA) at the consolidated level, resulting in less headroom for other assets at a given level of capital.